purescript/spago/README.md

 fetched yet - if you wish to disable this behaviour, you can pass the `--no-install` flag.

 The build will produce very many JavaScript files in the `output/` folder.
-These are CommonJS modules, and you can just `require()` them e.g. on Node.
+These are ES modules, and you can just `import` them e.g. on Node.

 > [!NOTE]\
 > The wrapper on the compiler is so thin that you can pass options to `purs`.